ylcheryl/ylcheryl/README.md

 - I’m Cheryl
 - I like solving problems, particularly using technology to overcome business challenges
 - I’m currently training my technical muscles in DevOps tools and Cloud provisioning
-- Get to know me by entering my humble neighbourhood here
+- Get to know me by entering my humble neighbourhood here in Github village

 ---
-### 👋 Let me bring you to my
+### 👋 Feel free to explore my

 <table>